Directors and Management

 Jim Mellon, based in the Isle of Man, is a renowned fund manager.
 He began his career with GT Management in the US and in Hong Kong and later became the co-founder and managing director of Thornton Management (Asia) Limited based in Hong Kong.
 He is co-founder of Regent Pacific Group and Charlemagne CapitalLimited.
 He is currently chairman of Manx Financial Group Plc and co-chairman of Regent Pacific Group Ltd and Emerging Metals Limited, a director of Charlemagne Capital Limited, Burnbrae Group Limited and various other investment companies.
 Mr Mellon holds a Master's Degree in Philosophy, Politics and Economics from Oxford University.

-Kate Harcourt is a Chartered Environmentalist with twenty five year's experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
-Kate has been nominated by the IFC to the Board following their 8.5% shareholding in the Company.
-She has worked as part of the Owner's Team for a number of companies and also on behalf of financial institutions, for example carrying out compliance performance monitoring during construction and operations.
-Kate has worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
-She has worked for the IFC on a geothermal project in Nicaragua since 2010.
-Kate has a Master of Science degree from Imperial College in Environmental Technology.
+Kate Harcourt (CEnv, MSc) is an Environmental and Social Advisor and Chartered Environmentalist with over 30 years’ experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
+She works as part of the Owner’s Team for a number of companies and also on behalf of financial institutions, carrying out due diligence and compliance performance monitoring during construction and operations.
+Ms. Harcourt has also worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
+She worked for a consortium of financial institutions, including IADB and IFC on a geothermal project in Nicaragua between 2010 and 2014.
+Ms. Harcourt has a Master of Science degree in Environmental Technology from Imperial College.
+She also sits on the Boards of Roxgold Inc. (TSX) and Orezone Gold Corporation (TSXV) and on the Board level ESG Committee for Hummingbird Resources Plc.

-Ian Stalker is a senior international mining executive with over 45 years of experience in resource development.
+John (“Ian”) Stalker (BSc) is a senior international mining executive with over 48 years of experience in all aspects of resource development.
 He has directed over twelve major gold, base metal, uranium and industrial minerals projects at various phases, from initial exploration drilling to start-up.
 Mr Stalker was Chief Executive Officer of Brazilian Gold Corporation, a TSX-V-listed company from 2011 until its sale to Brazil Resources in 2013.
 From 2009 to 2011 he was CEO and later a Non-Executive Director of Berkeley Resources Ltd, an ASX and AIM-quoted company with its main asset being a uranium development project in Spain and from 2008-10, Chairman and CEO at Niger Uranim Ltd. He was CEO of UraMin Inc. from 2005 until its acquisition by Areva S.A. in 2007 for US$2.5 billion.
 Prior to joining UraMin, between 2001 and 2004, Mr Stalker was Vice President at Gold Fields Ltd, the fourth largest gold producer in the world at the time.
 Since 2014 Mr Stalker has been CEO (2014 -2017) and subsequently a Director (currently Non-Executive) of TSX-V-listed K92 Mining Inc, a gold and copper producer operating in Papua New Guinea.
-Mr Stalker was also CEO of LSC (Lithium) a TSX-V-listed Company from 2017 to March 2019 when it was sold to Pluspetrol (Argentina).
+Mr Stalker was also CEO of LSC (Lithium) a TSX-V-listed Company from 2017 to March 2019 when it was sold to Pluspetrol (Argentina), as well as Exec Chairman Interim CEO and subsequently Director of Plateau Energy Metals (Tsx-V listed) 2014-2019, now under offer from Tsx-V listed American Lithium.
+Mr Stalker is currently Chairman Of Helium One Aim Listed and CEO of Pasofino Gold a Tsx-V listed company

 Jeffrey has a degree in Geology from the University of Bristol and is a Chartered Accountant with over 20 years' experience in the mining industry.
 He started his career at Coopers & Lybrand and between 1997 to 2007 was with Minorco (Anglo American) in a variety of finance and corporate finance functions in the UK, Brazil, South Africa and France.
 From 2008 to 2010 he was the Chief Financial Officer of South American Ferro Metals, a private company that acquired, explored and developed an iron ore property in Brazil and which in 2010 listed on the ASX.
 From 2010 to 2016 he was the Chief Financial officer and Company Secretary of AIM and TSX listed Horizonte Minerals Plc(AIM/TSX: HZM).
 He listed Altus Strategies plc on AIM in 2017 (AIM: ALS) and is also CFO of Rupert Resources (TSX-V: RUP).
 He speaks Hungarian, French and Portuguese.